 No Strategy (S) or Action (A) "The Council will" Document Cross Reference Lead Support Target Date 23 Carry out an area review of additional accommodation and partner demand in Nelson Town Centre (consider in parallel with town centre regeneration assets, other public sector and Council assets, including depots) (A) Section 4.C.1 Corporate Property Officer Estates & Asset Management Lead n/a 24 Seek to invest in the maintenance and improvement of retained assets, reducing running costs, maintenance backlog and carbon emissions (S) Section 4.C.1 Corporate Property Officer Facilities Manager n/a 25 Take all appropriate physical measures to reduce carbon emissions and energy costs for retained administrative and depot buildings (A) Section 4.C.1 Head of Economic Growth Facilities Manager 31 March 2028 26 Identify opportunities to dispose of or let surplus accommodation, including co-location with partner organisations (S) Section 4.C.1 Estates & Asset Management Lead Facilities Manager n/a 27 Review Lomeshaye Road compound to establish whether it is surplus to requirements and to consider feasibility of alternative uses.
 Area Review recommended into depot site and Open Space and Landscaped asset to the rear, plus any other nearby assets into the review.
-(A) Section 4.C.1 Assistant Director Operational Services Estates & Asset Management Lead 31 December 2025 Community Centres Section 4.C.2 28 Seek to invest in ongoing maintenance obligations until such time as the centres cease to be used for the current purpose (S) Section 4.C.2 Head of Housing & Environmental Health Facilities Manager n/a 29 Review the future of the centres if the lease or management agreements are terminated (S) Section 4.C.2 Estates & Asset Management Lead n/a Surplus & Assets Held for Sale Section 4.C.3 30 Maintain a pipeline of sites for disposal by implementing a continual and effective property review and disposal process and recommending assets that could be declared surplus to the Council's requirements. (see Appendix V) (S) Section 4.C.3 Estates & Asset Management Lead n/a 31 To dispose of all sites surplus and held for sale as quickly as markets and practicalities permit (S) Section 4.C.3 Estates & Asset Management Lead n/a 32 Progress and complete the following priority disposals: Nelson Cemetery Lodge Former Garden Centre and Land to South, Halifax Road, Nelson (A) Section 4.C.3 Estates & Asset Management Lead 31 March 2028 33 Undertake area reviews and explore opportunities with neighbouring landowners to add value to Council assets through Section 4.C.3 Estates & Asset Management Lead n/a
+(A) Section 4.C.1 Assistant Director Operational Services Estates & Asset Management Lead 31 December 2025 Community Centres Section 4.C.2 28 Seek to invest in ongoing maintenance obligations until such time as the centres cease to be used for the current purpose (S) Section 4.C.2 Head of Housing & Environmental Health Facilities Manager n/a 29 Review the future of the centres if the lease or management agreements are terminated $\left( S \right)$ Section 4.C.2 Estates & Asset Management Lead n/a Surplus & Assets Held for Sale Section 4.C.3 30 Maintain a pipeline of sites for disposal by implementing a continual and effective property review and disposal process and recommending assets that could be declared surplus to the Council's requirements. (see Appendix V) (S) Section 4.C.3 Estates & Asset Management Lead n/a 31 To dispose of all sites surplus and held for sale as quickly as markets and practicalities permit (S) Section 4.C.3 Estates & Asset Management Lead n/a 32 Progress and complete the following priority disposal: Nelson Cemetery Lodge Section 4.C.3 Estates & Asset Management Lead 31 March 2028